-The International School Hannover Region is an independent school, which serves the multi-national community of the city of Hannover and its surrounding areas.
+The International School Hannover Region is an independent school, which serves the multi-national community of Hannover.
 ISHR is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC) and belongs to the Association of German International Schools (AGIS).
 It is authorized to teach all three IB (International Baccalaureate) programs, the PYP, the MYP and the IB Diploma.
-The school has the status of a recognised “Ergänzungsschule.”
-ISHR receives financial assistance from the Land of Lower Saxony and from the City of Hannover.
+The school has the status of a recognized “Ergänzungsschule" and receives financial contributions from the Land of Lower Saxony and from the City of Hannover.
 In addition, the school benefits from donations of sponsors and grants from the Förderverein.
-School fees are charged but, on account of the financial help mentioned above, the fees are low in comparison with many other international schools.
-Financial assistance is also available for those families who are unable to afford the full school fees.
+School fees are charged but, on account of the additional funding mentioned above, the fees are low in comparison with many other private schools.
+Financial assistance is available for those families who are unable to afford the full school fees.

-Up to the early 1990s the British army school in Hanover met the need for instruction in English language and education that followed the British or the American school system.
-When it became known that this school would be closed following the 1992/93 school year, some companies (mainly Prakla-Seismos, BEB), together with the Industrie- und Handelskammer Hannover-Hildesheim (Chamber of Commerce), began a campaign to start an international school in the Hanover region.
+Up to the early 1990s the British army school in Hannover met the need for instruction in English language and education that followed the British school system.
+When it became known that this school would be closed following the 1992/93 school year, some companies (mainly Prakla-Seismos, BEB), together with the Industrie- und Handelskammer Hannover-Hildesheim (Chamber of Commerce), began a campaign to start an International School in the Hannover Region.
 A Förderverein (promoting association) was founded.
-Early indications were, however, that even the extensive resources of these interested parties would not cover the cost of starting an international school.

-Those involved in the effort to start an international school had not ceased to plan.
-The financial difficulties were overcome sooner than expected.
+Those involved in the effort to start an International School had not ceased to plan.
 The Lower Saxonian authorities granted subsidies, which were the same as those accorded other German private schools, to the school beginning in May 1996.
-The City of Hanover lent a school campus to the newly formed Internationale Schule Hannover Region GmbH (a non-profit limited liability corporation), the owner of the institution.
-The Kommunalverband Grossraum Hannover gave financial support.
+The City of Hanover lent a school campus to the newly formed Internationale Schule Hannover Region GmbH (a non-profit limited liability corporation).
 With only a few weeks remaining in the 1995/96 school year, the inauguration of the International School Hannover Region was fixed for 1 August 1996.

 That fall, 67 students from 20 nations enrolled in seven grades.
 They were taught by nine teachers.
-The majority of both students and teachers had been members of the English Language Annex.
 The first year of the school’s existence was a probationary one during which the status of the school had to be determined.
-With the end of state supervision, rules had to be made for the administration of the school and school life.
-Instruction continued very much along the lines of the English Language Annex but plans were made for changes and further development which could be realized only in the succeeding year.

 In the 1997/98 school year, ISHR hired its first overseas director, who was instrumental in the integration of the International Baccalaureate Primary Years and Middle Years programs into the ISHR curriculum.
 The school also became a member of the European Council of International Schools (ECIS) and the Association of German International Schools (AGIS).
 During the summer of 1998 many alterations were made to the campus to accommodate the increased enrollment.
 In 1999 ISHR was authorized to deliver the IB Diploma Program and the first senior class graduated in 2001.